jvillste/zettelkasten/dabric file headers.md

 - byte size prefixed sequence of value type definitions.
 	- Each value type definition consists of
 		-  byte size as VLQ.
 Zero means the value will be byte size prefixed rather than of fixed length.
 		-  Value type reference as entity id.
-Entity id:s are encoded as byte size prefixed array of VLQ:s.
-The first VLQ referes to a position in the preceding stream id sequence.
 See also [[value types in the Dabric prelude]]
-	-  byte size prefixed sequence of type tagged parameters for the type
+		-  byte size prefixed sequence of type tagged parameters for the type. see [[type tag]]